5 Tips for Career Confidence

 If your career doesn’t feel good to you or satisfy you, it may be time to look for a new position that will align with your values, passions and strengths.
 Interestingly enough, I never felt confident in my past career as an accountant, but when I moved into being a Sydney Life and Confidence Coach, my confidence increased dramatically.
 This was purely because I had found a job that matched my own personal values and preferences!

 Sydney Life Coach Lisa Phillips is also the author of The Confidence Coach book.
+She also offers Career Coaching and Interview Coaching.
 To find out more about Lisa and her work or to get help increasing your confidence and self esteem, please see www.amazingcoaching.com.au